arunabhg/node-express-actions/README.md

 <br />

 ***TLDR*:*** Using the below steps, whenever we make any changes to the code, it is automatically pushed to S3 with the help of OIDC (Open ID Connect) using GitHub Action's CI pipeline.
+We don't using any Secrets in GitHub Actions.
 Using OIDC, the connection between AWS and GitHub Actions exists for a short duration (min 1 hr) which can be extended.

 ### Steps